Model animation: Techniques

 Many types of models have been created and developed, and the choice mainly depends on the budget of the film:

 Clay models: Unlike most clay figures used for animation, clay models have an inner metal skeleton designed to allow them realistic movements and expressions.

 Built-up models: These types of models are more expensive and detailed than clay models.
-They are made by building up pieces of foam on a metal skeleton to create a body, and then either brushing on several layers of liquid latex or casting soft rubbery skins and attaching then to the padded armature.
+They are made by building up pieces of foam on a metal skeleton to create a body, and then either brushing on several layers of liquid latex or casting soft rubbery skins and attaching them to the padded armature.

 "Cast" models: These types of models are the most expensive used in the industry and are longer-lasting than the other types.
 They start as clay sculptures onto which two- (or more) part molds are made in order to reproduce all the details.
 Then the mold parts are assembled with an armature inside, and they are filled with a liquid material (foam latex, silicone rubber, urethane foam, etc.) that then forms a soft rubbery "flesh" over the skeleton.